microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

 Storage is usually what will be most difficult to configure.
 Consider the following answers to help you if you get stuck or want to verify your work.

 - If you first start with a 512Gb disk you will see that the IOPS and throughput are not enough.
 You will need to choose a larger disk size.
 But when you go to 1TB you will see the IOPS and throughput are enough but you will see warnings about the VM size capping IOPS and throughput.
 - Change the transaction log to 128Gb.
-The IOPS and throughput are enough.
+The IOPS and throughput are enough for that disk.
-- The warning still exists but not for IOPS anymore but for throughput.
+- The warning still exists for the VM size but not for IOPS anymore but for throughput.
+We need a VM size that supports our throughput requirements for both disks.
 - So you need to cancel out of this and go back and choose a different VM size. **Note:**If you stayed with this choice you would be capped on IOPS and throughput that is less than what is required.
 - Our app only needs 4 vCores so we don't want to have to overpay for cores to get the I/O performance we need.
 Our choices now become.
 So the **E4bds_v5** becomes a new choice that meets all of our requirements but is still cost effective.
 Change to this VM size then go back to the storage configuration assistant.
 You will see that there are no more warnings.
 You now have the storage performance you need for the workload